slateci/slate-catalog/incubator/check-mk/check-mk/README.md

 Check-mk provides the necessary steps for setting up monitoring on your kubernetes cluster.
 There are some additional steps needed that aren't provided in check-mk's documentation so make sure to read the provided guidelines before starting because they work in tandem with check-mk's steps.

 While logged into your cluster download the source code provided at [Check-mk Downloads](https://checkmk.com/download-source.php?).
-Make sure to download the most recent stable version.
+Make sure to download the most recent version.
 Also, make sure it is the complate source code of Check-mk with OMD.
 This will coincide with the version that is provided in Helm's earlier deployment and will help prevent further issues.
 Once the dowload is complete, extract all the files through the command:

-`tar -zxvf <your_checkmk-rawedition-1.5.tar.gz>`
+`tar -zxvf <your_checkmk-rawedition-1.6.tar.gz>`

 Now that you have downloaded the source code you are ready to start check-mk's walk through for [Monitoring Kubernetes](https://checkmk.com/cms_monitoring_kubernetes.html).
 Again, make sure to refer to the guidelines below to simplify the process.